-Sautéed cabbage with garlic and lime is a quick and easy low-carb side dish that pairs well with chicken or a meatless main!
-Ready in 15 minutes!
+Sautéed cabbage with garlic, lime, and spices is an easy, low-carb, gluten-free, and vegan side dish that pairs equally well with chicken or a meatless main!
+Best of all — it’s ready in just 15 minutes!

-I usually make my crispy roasted cabbage whenever I’m in the mood for a light side, but I wanted to create a recipe that took even less time and effort — and this sautéed cabbage recipe was born!
+Whenever I’m in the mood for a light side dish, something that isn’t too starchy, I usually make my crispy roasted cabbage wedges.
+The one drawback to that recipe is that it requires time, both for the oven to heat up and for the wedges to soften.
+I wanted to create a recipe that took even less time and effort, and this sautéed cabbage recipe was born!

-This cabbage recipe is great to serve as is, but you can add a drizzling sauce such as my creamy feta dressing or my tahini sauce, which will play up the warm and nutty flavors in the garlic sautéed cabbage.
+This cabbage recipe is great to serve as is, but you can add a drizzling sauce such as my creamy feta dressing or tahini sauce, which will play up its warm, nutty flavor.

 Table of Contents

-• Extra virgin olive oil: Use a medium-intensity oil here, like our California Arbequina EVOO or Italian Nocellara EVOO
+• Extra virgin olive oil makes the cabbage glossy and helps it caramelize in the pan.
+Use a medium-intensity oil here, like our California Arbequina or Italian Nocellara.

-• Yellow onion: Cut a small onion and slice it thinly.
+• Yellow onion adds sweetness to sautéed cabbage.
+Halve a small onion and slice it thinly.

 • Garlic: A few cloves of minced garlic add a hint of spiciness.

-• Red pepper flakes: I like a bit of heat in my sauteéd cabbage.
+• Crushed red pepper flakes: I like a bit of heat in my sauteéd cabbage.
 For a milder option, opt for Aleppo pepper

-• Coriander powder: Its somewhat sweet, lemony flavor adds some warmth to this cabbage recipe.
+• Ground coriander has a somewhat sweet, lemony flavor that adds warmth to this cabbage recipe.

-Don’t be intimidated by cutting cabbage!
-It’s a lot easier than it might seem.
-Here’s how to cut and core a head of cabbage:
+Don’t be intimidated by the size of a cabbage!
+Shredding it up is a lot easier than it might seem.
+Here’s how to prep a head of cabbage:

-• Remove any wilting or browning outer leaves of the cabbage to expose firm green leaves.
+• Prep the cabbage.
+Remove any wilting or browning outer leaves from the cabbage to expose firm green leaves.

 • Rinse the cabbage.
 Rinse the cabbage wedges under cold water and then shake well to get rid of excess moisture.
-Pat dry with paper towels.
+Pat dry.

 • Remove and discard the core.
 To remove the core, carefully cut into the cabbage at an angle, aiming for where the stem and leaves meet.
 Cut the other side of the core so your cuts form a triangle and remove the core.

 • Slice the cabbage.
 Shred the cabbage wedges lengthwise into thin slices.
-If the cabbage still seems wet, pat it again with some paper towels.
+If the cabbage still seems wet, pat it dry again.

 Sautéed cabbage is beyond easy — once you shred the cabbage, it takes just 10 minutes and 3 steps to cook!
 Here’s how to make it:

-I love serving sautéed cabbage with chicken dishes or meatless mains when I’m aiming for a plant-based dinner.
+I love serving this sautéed cabbage recipe with chicken dishes or meatless mains when I’m aiming for a plant-based dinner.
+It’s an adaptable side dish that goes well with almost anything, a great back-pocket option when you don’t have much in the house and it’s so affordable!
 Here are some ideas for what to serve alongside this low-carb side dish:

 Leftover sautéed cabbage will keep well in an airtight container in the refrigerator for 4 days.
 To reheat, simply toss it into a hot skillet with a little olive oil for a few minutes, until heated through.